ranlor/3DparamJS/README.md

 # paramJS
+Simple 3D engine to render wireframe objects using Mathematical Parameterizations input from the user

-A 3d engine to display 3d objects from 1 parameter or 2 parameter functions This "engine" was written from scratch in javascript and the canvas API somewhere in mid 2014 and is uploaded here as-is with typos and okay-ish code
+This "engine" was written from scratch in javascript and the canvas API somewhere in mid 2014 and is uploaded here as-is with typos and okay-ish code